sajax/irsdkdocs/docs/contexts.md

 In addition to the normal state (user connected to session as driver), there are several other options

+### Offline Test & AI Racing

+Introduced in the 2020 S1 build was support for launching offline racing using AI opponents.
+These will act just like normal Offline Testing sessions but there may not be more than 1 driver entry.

 ### Replay from disk

 Replays (Documents/iRacing/replays/*.rpy) will provide basic SDK access, some variables may not be available or will be returning incorrect values.